A Roku streaming device works like any video streaming device.

 If you’ve been exploring video streaming boxes, you would have come across sites that praise Roku.

 Roku is attractive to many because of its affordability.
-Compare the cost of owning a Roku with Apple TV, for instance.
+Compare the cost of owning a Roku with an Apple TV, for instance.

 Couple that with the range of services it offers.
 This is largely due to the neutral game it plays.